-Number Name Number Name CON 1 Total large exposures CON 7 Residential mortgage loans to households CON 2 Exposures over 10% of capital or EUR 300 million CON 8 CRE loans CON 3 10 largest exposures to institutions CON 9 Interests in SPE CON 4 10 largest exposures to unregulated financial entities CON 10 Interests in asset managers CON 5 Non-domestic assets CON 11 Interests in other unconsolidated structured entities CON 6 Residential mortgage loans
+Number Name Number Name CON 1 Total large exposures CON 7 Residential mortgage loans to households CON 2 Exposures over 10% of capital or EUR 300 million CON 8 CRE loans CON 3 Large exposures to institutions CON 9 Interests in SPE CON 4 Large exposures to unregulated financial entities CON 10 Interests in asset managers CON 5 Non-domestic assets CON 11 Interests in other unconsolidated structured entities CON 6 Residential mortgage loans

-Number Name Number Name DRAT 1 Distribution matrix of original exposure by sector and country DRAT 13 Distribution of loans and advances to non-financial corporations by NACE codes and country DRAT 2 Distribution matrix of defaulted exposure by sector and country DRAT 14 Distribution of loans and advances cumulative impairments by NACE codes and country DRAT 3 Distribution matrix of observed new defaults by sector and country DRAT 15 Distribution of liquid assets among currencies DRAT 4 Distribution matrix of provision coverage ratio by sector and country DRAT 16 Total inflows minus outflows by currencies (A - B) DRAT 5 Distribution matrix of write-offs by sector and country DRAT 17 Exposures by sector (all portfolios) DRAT 6 Distribution matrix of RWA by sector and country of non-defaulted exposures DRAT 18 Exposures by sector (trading book) DRAT 7 Distribution matrix of own funds requirements for credit risk (as calculated for capital buffers) by country DRAT 19 Top 10 counterparties classified as institutions DRAT 8 Distribution of overall losses from property by country group DRAT 20 Top 10 counterparties classified as unregulated financial entities DRAT 9 Distribution of loss rates from property by country DRAT 21 Top 10 counterparties classified as non-financial corporations
+Number Name Number Name DRAT 1 Distribution matrix of original exposure by sector and country DRAT 13 Distribution of loans and advances to non-financial corporations by NACE codes and country DRAT 2 Distribution matrix of defaulted exposure by sector and country DRAT 14 Distribution of loans and advances cumulative impairments by NACE codes and country DRAT 3 Distribution matrix of observed new defaults by sector and country DRAT 15 Distribution of liquid assets among currencies DRAT 4 Distribution matrix of provision coverage ratio by sector and country DRAT 16 Total inflows minus outflows by currencies (A - B) DRAT 5 Distribution matrix of write-offs by sector and country DRAT 17 Exposures by sector (all portfolios) DRAT 6 Distribution matrix of RWA by sector and country of non- defaulted exposures DRAT 18 Exposures by sector (trading book) DRAT 7 Distribution matrix of own funds requirements for credit risk (as calculated for capital buffers) by country DRAT 19 Top 10 counterparties classified as institutions DRAT 8 Distribution of overall losses from property by country group DRAT 20 Top 10 counterparties classified as unregulated financial entities DRAT 9 Distribution of loss rates from property by country DRAT 21 Top 10 counterparties classified as non-financial corporations

-DRAT 10 Distribution of FINREP assets and off-balance-sheet items by country DRAT 22 Top 10 counterparties classified as institutions by number of large exposures DRAT 11 Distribution of FINREP default rates by assets and off-balance-sheet items and by country DRAT 23 Top 10 counterparties classified as unregulated financial entities by number of large exposures DRAT 12 Distribution of FINREP coverage ratios by assets and off-balance-sheet items and by country DRAT 24 Top 10 counterparties classified as non-financial corporations by number of large exposures
+DRAT 10 Distribution of FINREP assets and off-balance-sheet items by country DRAT 22 Top 10 counterparties classified as institutions by number of large exposures DRAT 11 Distribution of FINREP default rates by assets and off-balance-sheet items and by country DRAT 23 Top 10 counterparties classified as unregulated financial entities by number of large exposures DRAT 12 Distribution of FINREP coverage ratios by assets and off-balance- sheet items and by country DRAT 24 Top 10 counterparties classified as non-financial corporations by number of large exposures

-This set of indicators aims at analysing concentration risk.
-Concentration risk (CON) refers to the risk of a financial institution suffering heavy losses, which could eventually lead to insolvency due to the default of a single counterparty or a set of counterparties.
-Monitoring excessive concentration is a key aspect, as most of the recent banking crises have resulted exactly from this type of risk (although they were amplified by other factors).
+CON refers to the risk of a financial institution suffering heavy losses, which could eventually lead to insolvency, due to the default of a single counterparty or a set of counterparties with a high PD at the same time.

+Thus, monitoring excessive concentration is a key aspect, as most of the banking crises, including some of the most recent ones, have been mainly attributed into this fact (although they were amplified by other factors).

-Concentration risk is important at micro and macro level.
-While the focus on single counterparties is more relevant at a micro level, aggregated data can reveal how a financial system concentrates such risks.
-Monitoring the significance of exposures towards counterparties revealing high PDs could also be of interest.
+Therefore, while concentration on single counterparties is more relevant at a micro level, aggregated data can reveal how a financial system concentrates such risks.